Apeterson07/deep-learning-challenge/Starter_Code/Neural Network Model Analysis Report.md

-Performance Analysis of Neural Network Model for Alphabet Soup Fund Selection
+Neural Network Model for Alphabet Soup Fund Selection: Performance Analysis

-Overview

-This analysis evaluates a deep learning model designed to predict whether an organization receiving funding from the Alphabet Soup nonprofit foundation will successfully utilize the funds.
-Using a binary classification approach, the model predicts success (1) or failure (0) based on historical data containing over 34,000 records with various organizational metadata.

-The dataset includes attributes such as application type, classification, funding requests, and prior funding success.
-The goal is to develop and assess a deep neural network model capable of accurately predicting future funding success.

-Results
+1. Introduction

+Why This Analysis Matters

+Alphabet Soup, a nonprofit organization, provides funding to various groups, but not every recipient successfully utilizes the funds.
+Our goal is to build a predictive model that helps determine which organizations are most likely to make good use of the funding.
+Using historical data from over 34,000 funding applications, we trained a deep learning model to predict success (1) or failure (0) based on key organizational attributes.

-Data Preprocessing
+2. Data Preprocessing

-To ensure optimal performance, several preprocessing steps were undertaken before training the neural network model.

-Target Variable:

-The target variable (y) is IS_SUCCESSFUL, where 1 represents successful fund utilization and 0 indicates failure.

-Feature Variables:

-The independent variables (X) include application type, affiliation, classification, use case, organization, status, income amount, special considerations, and requested funding amount.

-Variables Removed:
+Understanding the Data

+Target Variable (y): IS_SUCCESSFUL – Indicates whether the funding was used successfully.

+Feature Variables (X): Includes attributes such as:

+APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT, etc.

+Cleaning and Preparing the Data

-EIN and NAME were excluded as they are unique identifiers and do not contribute to predicting funding success.
+Dropped Columns: EIN and NAME were removed because they don’t contribute to prediction.

-Data Cleaning:
+Categorical Encoding:

-Categorical variables like APPLICATION_TYPE and CLASSIFICATION were encoded using one-hot encoding, with rare categories grouped under “Other.”
+One-hot encoding for APPLICATION_TYPE and CLASSIFICATION, grouping rare categories under “Other.”

-SPECIAL_CONSIDERATIONS was ordinally encoded, mapping “N” to 0 and “Y” to 1.
+SPECIAL_CONSIDERATIONS converted into binary values (0 for “N” and 1 for “Y”).

 Feature Scaling:

-StandardScaler was applied to normalize the feature values, enhancing neural network performance.
+StandardScaler was applied to numerical values to ensure uniformity, helping the neural network train more effectively.

-Model Development and Evaluation
+3. Model Development

-Model Architecture
+Neural Network Structure

-Input Layer:
+Input Layer: 42 features.

-The model accepts 42 input features (X_train.shape[1]).

 Hidden Layers:

-First hidden layer: 80 neurons with the ReLU activation function.

-Second hidden layer: 30 neurons with the Tanh activation function.
+Layer 1: 80 neurons, ReLU activation.

+Layer 2: 30 neurons, Tanh activation.

 Output Layer:

-A single neuron with a Sigmoid activation function for binary classification.
+A single neuron with Sigmoid activation (for binary classification).

-Compilation:
+Compilation & Training:

-Optimizer: Adam (adaptive gradient-based optimization)
+Optimizer: Adam

-Loss Function: Binary Cross-Entropy (suitable for classification tasks)
+Loss Function: Binary Cross-Entropy

-Evaluation Metric: Accuracy

-Training:

-The model was trained for 100 epochs, though additional training may further optimize performance.

-Evaluation Results:

-Training Loss: 0.5609
+Trained for 100 epochs.

+4. Results and Model Performance

+Performance Metrics

 Training Accuracy: 72.75%

-Test Loss: 0.5609

 Test Accuracy: 72.75%

-While the model achieved reasonable classification accuracy, further optimization is possible.

-Comparison of Optimized Models

-A performance comparison was conducted using different neural network architectures.
+Training & Test Loss: 0.5609

+Model Comparisons

 Model

-Hidden Layers & Activation Functions
+Hidden Layers & Activations

 Loss